Roger Garaudy: Academic career

 He obtained a state doctorate in philosophy in 1953, with a dissertation discussing theory of knowledge and materialism, entitled La théorie matérialiste de la connaissance.
 In May 1954, Garaudy defended another doctoral thesis, The Problem of Freedom and Necessity in the Light of Marxism, at the Institute of Philosophy, Russian Academy of Sciences.

-Garaudy lectured in the faculty of arts department of the University of Clermont-Ferrand from 1962–1965.
+Garaudy lectured in the faculty of arts department of the University of Clermont-Ferrand from 1962 to 1965.
 Due to controversies between Garaudy and Michel Foucault, Garaudy left.
-He later taught in Poitiers from 1969–1972.
+He later taught in Poitiers from 1969 to 1972.

 His main research subject was foundations of revolutionary politics.

 Political and philosophical views

 As of 1940s, Garaudy was critical of Jean-Paul Sartre's view of freedom, maintaining that it lacks any social, economic, political or historical context.
 He criticized Being and Nothingness for what he deemed not going beyond the domain of metaphysical pathology, and Sartre's novels for "depicting only degenerates and human wrecks" and describing his existentialism as "a sickness".

 Garaudy's faith in communism was shaken in 1956, after Nikita Khrushchev made the Secret Speech at the 20th Congress of the Communist Party of the Soviet Union.
 Afterwards, he espoused an eclectic and humanist view on Marxism, strictly opposing the theoretical Marxism of Louis Althusser and advocating dialogue with other schools of thought.

 In 1974, Frederic Will described him as sympathetic towards Pierre Teilhard de Chardin and Gabriel Marcel.
 He held that the Western culture was something of a coalition between the idealistic philosophy and the elite class, which is devoted to turning man away from the material world.
 The goal of socialism in his view was not simply economic or providing social justice, but also giving each individual their personal chances for creativity.